 These added antioxidants are often used in packaged foods to preserve freshness and control the texture of foods, including potato chips, cookies, and cereals.
 For example, without TBHQ, chips would become soft and lose their crunchiness.

-When consumed in large doses and for a long time, these preservatives have carcinogenic and toxic effects, as evidenced by experiments that showed:
+When consumed in large doses for long periods of time, these preservatives have carcinogenic and toxic effects, as evidenced by experiments that showed:

-The FDA said these antioxidants are not toxic in the small doses in which they’re added to food today, but there’s one caveat: People tend to eat more than the acceptable limit of these preservatives and that’s where their potential danger lies.
+The FDA said these antioxidants are not toxic in small doses, but there’s one caveat: People tend to eat more than the acceptable limit of these preservatives.
+That’s where their potential danger lies.

 The World Health Organization set the following acceptable daily intakes (ADI):

-The International Programme On Chemical Safety (IPCS) by the WHO evaluated the real intake of these three antioxidants in different populations around the world and it found that most people are really close to the limit, while high consumers of fat often surpass the ADI.[*][*][*]
+The International Programme On Chemical Safety (IPCS) by the WHO evaluated the real intake of these three antioxidants in different populations around the world.
+It found that most people are really close to the limit, while high consumers of fat often surpass the ADI[*][*][*].

 Here are just a few of their findings:

-This shows that even though the preservatives in canola oil are not enough to cause adverse effects, they contribute to your daily consumption of synthetic antioxidants, which can easily surpass the acceptable limits because they’re present in many processed foods – and this can cause harmful effects.
+This shows that even though the preservatives in canola oil are not enough to cause adverse effects, they contribute to your daily consumption of synthetic antioxidants.
+This can easily surpass the acceptable limits because they’re present in many processed foods — and this can cause harmful effects.

-#3: Contains a High Ratio of Omega 6 to Omega 3 Fatty Acids
+#3: It Contains a High Ratio of Omega–6 to Omega–3 Fatty Acids

-Omega 3 fatty acids are anti-inflammatory and contribute to the prevention of disease, while omega 6 fatty acids induce inflammation in the body[*].
+Omega–3 fatty acids are anti-inflammatory and contribute to the prevention of disease, while omega–6 fatty acids induce inflammation in your body[*].